dfajtai/PyDICOM-Waveform-Extractor/README.md

 - Extracted waveform data is saved as CSV files in the specified output directory.
 - Metadata is saved as JSON or YAML files based on your configuration.

+---
+_"PyDICOM-Waveform-Extractor: Because reading the manual is hard."_